 I left my son's liquid antibiotic sitting on the kitchen counter all day instead of putting it back in the refrigerator.
 Is the medicine still OK?

-Always be sure to read all the labels on the medication container for directions for use and
+Always be sure to read all the labels on the medication container for directions for use and storage.

 Get more information about your family's medications.

 Answers to questions regarding information about medications or health conditions are

 not for diagnostic or treatment purposes and are not conclusive as to the presence or